tpostolyuk/react-infinite-scroll-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about implementing infinite scroll pagination for list of items.

 ## Available Scripts